 Having a deep and meaningful relationship with your partner or spouse ultimately requires a certain amount of dedication, attention, and appreciation of one another.
 Aside from the obvious physical desire we all crave as human beings, real connection runs deeper than what is sexually displayed outwardly.
 You want a soul to soul connection to drive your relationship, which is an intensely personal experience for both parties to experience.
+You want to know How to get a guy to notice you and how to gain a connection with the person you’re dating.
 To give you a better understanding of how to connect with your partner, read on below:

 Spend time together